 Patient Insights Board Members

 Patient, Advocate, Expert: Our Patient Advocates are compensated consultants that work closely with the Patient Cloud team in reviewing applications and project initiatives to provide comprehensive patient perspective.
-Learn more about our Patient Advocates by reading their stories below.

 Dave Bjork is a lung cancer patient advocate and research evangelist with more than 25 years of progressive experience in community-building, nonprofit fundraising, and patient engagement and empowerment leadership.
-He is currently Vice President of Empowerment for GRYT Health, working on a team to provide patient-centric solutions to GRYT Health’s pharmaceutical and healthcare clients’ most challenging problems to help them better address patient needs.
+He is currently Senior Vice President of Empowerment for GRYT Health, working on a team to provide patient-centric solutions to GRYT Health’s pharmaceutical and healthcare clients’ most challenging problems to help them better address patient needs.
 Dave is also host of the Research Evangelist Podcast where he interviews people in life sciences doing meaningful work.
 In addition, he is an advisor to Medidata Solutions where he serves on the Patient Insights Board team to bring the patient voice to the clinical trial experience.
 Previously Dave spent 8 years leading nonprofit fundraising and advocacy teams, including 4 years as Vice President of Development for National Foundation for Cancer Research where he was responsible for all fundraising and advocacy efforts.

 A lung cancer survivor, Bjork has made it his life mission to connect patients, biopharma companies, academic institutions, and other key influencers to forge strong partnerships to focus on research.
 He also advocates for and builds bridges between patient groups and the biopharma industry.
 He proudly serves on the Advisory Board of the Cancer Epigenetics Institute at Fox Chase Cancer Center.
 Dave earned a BS in Economics and Finance from the Wharton School at the University of Pennsylvania.

-Mindy Cameron has been embedded in the patient advocacy community for over 16 years as a parent of a young adult with Duchenne muscular dystrophy and as a professional advocating for those affected by rare disease.
+Mindy Cameron has been embedded in the patient advocacy community for over 18 years as a parent of a young adult with Duchenne muscular dystrophy and as a professional advocating for those affected by rare disease.
 She has personally experienced the ups and downs of a rare disease diagnosis and has also picked up an abundance of knowledge from mentors and others along the way.
+As a professional working in rare disease advocacy, Mindy has led major fundraising and disease awareness campaigns, educated rare disease communities about clinical research and the importance of their participation, and helped government officials, regulators, and industry partners better understand the needs of those living with or affected by a rare disorder.

 Phyllisa Deroze is a global diabetes patient advocate and Director of Research at dQ&A. She began blogging almost immediately after being diagnosed with type 2 diabetes in 2011.
 A year later she founded Black Diabetic Info, a website dedicated to increasing awareness of cultural-competent diabetes information from around the African Diaspora.
 In 2019, after becoming extremely ill, she learned that she had been misdiagnosed with type 2 diabetes for eight years and was finally given the correct diagnosis—Latent Autoimmune Diabetes in Adults, a form of type 1 diabetes.